-V. Proof of joint management structure between the recognized organization and proposed extension office(s)

-• Include this information in the cover letter and attach an organizational chart, budget, and fee schedule as evidence.

-- Use CLINIC's sample cover letter, budget and fee schedule/description of legal services and organizational chart as a guide. - See above for best practice tips related to the organizational chart, budget, and fee schedule.

 VI.
+Proof of joint management structure between the recognized organization and proposed extension office(s)

+- Include this information in the declaration and attach an organizational chart, budget, and fee schedule as evidence. - See above for best practice tips related to the declaration, organizational chart, budget, and fee schedule.

+VII.
 Proof of joint funding sources and financial oversight over the proposed extension office(s)

-- Include this information in the cover letter and attach an organizational chart, budget, and fee schedule as evidence. - Use CLINIC's sample cover letter, budget, fee schedule/description of legal services and organizational chart as a guide. - See above for best practice tips related to the organizational chart, budget, and fee schedule.
+• Include this information in the declaration and attach an organizational chart, budget, and fee schedule as evidence.

-VII.
+• See above for best practice tips related to the declaration, organizational chart, budget, and fee schedule.

+VIII.
 Proof of access to the same legal resources as the recognized organization

 - Organizations should have access to INA and 8 CFR and note this in the list of legal resources.
-Although organizations are encouraged to obtain the most up to date print copy of immigration law and regulations, having access to this information via USCIS or EOIR Virtual Library is sufficient. - Follow the CLINIC template for this document - For the list of legal resources, EOIR provided guidance in Matter of EAC, Inc. - Check that the law library list is neat, clear, and up to date - Check any internet links to be sure they are still working - If applicant included a list of email listservs, make sure that they are signed up - Specify dates for all print resources and remove resources that are more than a few years old
+Although organizations are encouraged to obtain the most up to date print copy of immigration law and regulations, having access to this information via USCIS or EOIR Virtual Library is sufficient. - Follow the CLINIC template for this document - For the list of legal resources, EOIR provided guidance in Matter of EAC, Inc. - Check that the law library list is neat, clear, and up to date - Check any internet links to be sure they are still working - If applicant included a list of email listservs, make sure that they are signed up - Specify dates for all print resources and remove resources that are more than a few years old - Use CLINIC's sample Law Library Resources as a guide